 Fact #3 Every 19 minutes a person dies from a drug overdose in the U.S.

 Fact #4 More Americans die from drug overdoses than in car crashes.

 Fact #5 Marijuana use among full-time college students is on the rise.

 Fact #6 33% of Texas 12 graders report drinking alcohol without parental approval in the past month.

 Fact # 7 22% of Denton County parents report talking to their kids about drugs and alcohol “seldom or never.”

 Fact #8 23% of Hood County parents report talking to their kids about drugs and alcohol ”seldom or never.”

 |Please select your county:|

-There is a huge amount of information on the Internet relating to chemical dependency, as well as many forums where people with substance use disorders and those in recovery, researchers and health care workers, affected friends and family share experiences and information.
-By selecting one of these links you will be taken to a web site external to Prevention Resource Center Region 3.
-These sites contain information created and maintained by other public, private and commercial entities.
-The inclusion of these links does not reflect their importance nor an endorsement by PRC-3.
+A vast amount of information can be found on the Internet relating to chemical dependency.
+Many forums exist as well where people with substance use disorders and those in recovery, researchers and health care workers, and affected friends and family, come together to share experiences and information.
+By selecting one of these links you will be taken to a website external to the Prevention Resource Center Region 3’s website.
+These sites contain information created and maintained by other public, private, and commercial entities.
+The inclusion of these links does not reflect their importance nor an endorsement by the PRC-3.
 They are provided solely as a means for finding related areas of interest regarding substance abuse, counseling, treatment, prevention, drug interdiction, addictions, etc.